Two Macaws 1985

 Turkish Eye 2018

-Screenprint on hot-pressed wove paper 590 x 420mm.
-Image size: 320 x 310mm.
-Signed, dated and numbered from the edition of 29.
+Screenprint on hot-pressed wove paper, 590 x 420mm (sheet), 320 x 310mm (image).
+Signed, dated and numbered in pencil from the edition of 29.
 Printed at the Royal Academy of Art, London.
 Excellent condition, unframed.
 Apart from the image and title being a play on words with the artist’s name, Turk is interested in mysticism – the Turkish Eye is a symbol of protection and the odd edition size is a prime number, associated with luck.

 £720